arangodb-helper/arangodb/README.md

     arangodb --join A

-This will contact A:4000 and register.
+This will contact A on port 4000 and register.
 On host C: (can be same as A or B):

     arangodb --join A

-will contact A:4000 and register.
+This will contact A on port 4000 and register.

 From the moment on when 3 have joined, each will fire up an agent, a coordinator and a dbserver and the cluster is up.
 Ports are shown on